WatermelonSeng/computing-work/A Monster Calls but Conor has a gun.md

 Conor nodded,and dealt the finishing shot before his father could get his gun.
 Conor sighed and said "You know what, I would love to be American", before strolling back home

+CHAPTER "THE REST OF THE SECOND TALE/GUN THE HOUSE DOWN"

+Conor could feel his breathing growing heavy again.
+His heart was racing and that feverish feeling had come over him once more.
+He waited a long moment.
+Then he said, “Shoot the damn fireplace.”
+The monster’s (aw yeah,he's back for no reason) rifle immediately lashed out and shot the stone hearth from its foundations, the brick chimney tumbling down on top of it in a loud clatter.
+Conor’s breath got heavier still, like he was the one doing the destroying.
+“Mow down their beds,” he said.
+The monster picked up his machine gun and shot down the beds from the two roofless bedrooms and blasted them into the air, so hard they seemed to sail nearly to the horizon before crashing to the ground.
+“Shoot their furniture!”
+Conor shouted.
+“Shoot everything!”
+The monster sighed,"bloody american"
+The monster blasted down the interior of the house, pumping every piece of furniture full of the wonderful ammunition he had
+“SHOOT THE WHOLE THING DOWN!”
+Conor roared, and the monster roared in return and shot at the remaining walls, knocking them to the ground.
+Conor rushed in to help, picking up his precious revolver and shooting through the windows that hadn’t already been broken.
+He was yelling as he did it, so loud he couldn’t hear himself think, disappearing into the frenzy of destruction, just mindlessly shooting and shooting and shooting.
+The monster was right.
+It was very satisfying.
+Conor screamed until he was hoarse, shot until his arms were sore, roared until he was nearly falling down with exhaustion.
+When he finally stopped, he found the monster watching him quietly from outside the wreckage.
+Conor panted and leaned on the branch to keep himself balanced.
+Now that, said the monster, is how destruction is properly done.
+And suddenly they were back in Conor’s grandma’s sitting room.
+Conor saw that he had destroyed almost every inch of it.

+CHAPTER "DESTRUCTION/DESTRUCTION"

+To be continued...